top of page

 Watch a short video and take a brief quiz to obtain a permit.

-Most boats and other water-borne vessels require a lake permit issued by the Kern County Parks and Recreation department to legally be put on the water.
+Most boats and other water-borne vessels require a lake permit from Kern County to legally be put on the water.

 Permits can be purchased online at the link below or at Crossroads Shell in Lake Isabella or Sierra Gateway Market in Kernville.

 Launch facilities located at developed camp ground sites may require a launch fee.
-Those not located at campgrounds, including Launch 19 at the main dam and the launch at the French Gulch, do not require a fee.
+Launch 19 at the main dam and the launch at the French Gulch do not require a fee.

-Purchase fishing licenses online through the California Department of Fish or at Crossroads Shell in Lake Isabella, Sierra Gateway Market in Kernville, or other select merchants.
+Purchase fishing licenses online through the California Department of Fish and Wildlife or at Crossroads Shell in Lake Isabella, Sierra Gateway Market in Kernville, or other select merchants.

 CDFW no longer prints copies of the annual fishing regulations.
 A PDF version of current freshwater fishing regulations booklet is available at this link.